 Ryan Dirteater doesn't claim to be the foremost scholar and authority on the cowboy lifestyle, but seeing as how he climbs atop a dirt-kicking, snot-snorting, 1,500 pound bull most weekends, we're officially granting him the title.
 The 27 year-old from Hulbert, Okla., has been on the Professional Bull Riders circuit for 12 years -- yes, you're doing that math correctly -- and he's good at it.
 Really good.

-On Saturday, he'll be among 40 high-ranking professional riders battling it out against the "rankest bulls in the world" during Iron Cowboy at AT&T Stadium.
+On Saturday, Feb.
+24, 40 high-ranking professional riders will battle it out against the "rankest bulls in the world" during Iron Cowboy at AT&T Stadium.
 Cowboys fight to make the 8-second buzzer, and those bucked off are eliminated.
 Competitors continue riding until just one remains and is declared the Iron Cowboy, according to PBR.
 [Dirteater won't be among them in 2018; he's out for several weeks due to a bad injury, he writes in a recent Instagram post.]

 Willie and Waylon told mamas to not let their babies grow up to be cowboys...